Any time you can double your savings and protect your money from creditors is a good time of the year.

 Old age is inevitable and the tax code has an annual limit for how much you can contribute to a retirement vehicle to grow tax free.
 If you don’t make a contribution equal to the limit for last year, that unused tax break is lost forever.

-Between now and April 16th, take two scoops of retirement savings.
+Between now and April 15th, take two scoops of retirement savings.
+Or seed your retirement account with any tax refund from this year.